Plutko, Miller pitch Indians past Cubs 1-0

 Plutko was even better.
 He retired 13 in a row before Anthony Rizzo led off the seventh with a double for Chicago’s first hit.
 Willson Contreras then reached on an infield single, chasing Plutko and putting runners on the corners.

+Miller said he had a hunch he might see a bunt when he came in, recalling when he was in the AL East and Maddon managed Tampa Bay.

+”It used to be a thing, it was almost automatic,” Miller said. ”It was kind of, you almost prepared for it if you were in that division.”

 Miller also got the first two outs of the eighth.
-After Kyle Schwarber singled, Cody Allen retired Kris Bryant on a fly ball to center.
-Allen worked the ninth for his seventh save in eight chances.
+After Kyle Schwarber singled, Cody Allen retired four in a row for his seventh save in eight chances.

-Plutko also helped the Indians jump in front with a sacrifice in the third, advancing Davis to second after a leadoff single.
-It was Plutko’s first professional plate appearance; he did not bat in the minors or during his college career at UCLA.

-Lindor then popped out, but Brantley dumped an RBI single into center.
-The sweet-swinging Brantley also had two hits and scored twice in Tuesday’s 10-1 victory over the Cubs.

 AILING